International Arts & Artists: History and Structure

-IA&A is a registered 501(c)3 entity and its offices and exhibition space are located in Washington, D.C.'s Dupont Circle.
+IA&A is a registered 501(c)(3) entity and its offices and exhibition space are located in Washington, D.C.'s Dupont Circle.
 IA&A was founded by David Furchgott in 1995, and began Traveling Exhibition services at this time.

 In 2003, hardware-industry pioneer John Hechinger, Sr. donated his collection of over 350 works of twentieth-century art to IA&A.

 In 2004, IA&A received a unique designation from the US Department of State for its Cultural Exchange Programs to sponsor J-1 visas for international interns, trainees, and scholars placed in cultural institutions throughout the US.

 In 2006, IA&A opened Hillyer Art Space (now IA&A at Hillyer).
+In the same year, the sculptures of Leonard Cave were willed to the IA&A.

 In 2014, IA&A purchased and renovated the 1850s-era former livery stable in Dupont Circle that it had occupied as an office/exhibition site for over a decade, providing a permanent home for the organization and Hillyer.

 In November, 2017, Founder and President David Furchgott announced his intention to retire.
 He stepped down from his role as President in January, 2019.

 In March 2020, the COVID-19 pandemic hit and the organization faced a period of instability.
 During this time IA&A minimized their Cultural Exchange Program due to travel restrictions, suspended their Design Studio Program and programs at Hillyer Art Space, and greatly reduced their staff.

 David Furchgott came out of retirement to become Interim President of IA&A following the resignation of his successor in October 2020.

 In November 2021, Hillyer Art Space was reopened as IA&A at Hillyer.